edvargas/study/aws/awsStudy.md

 - EBS volumes: Network storage for one EC2 instance at a time
 - Instance Storage: Physical storage for your EC2 instance (high IOPS)
 - EFS: Network File System for Lynux instances, POSIX filesystem
-- FSx for Windwos: Network Fily System for Windows servers
+- FSx for Windows: Network Fily System for Windows servers
 - FSx for Lustre: High Performance Computing Linux file system
 - FSx For NetApp ONTAP: High OS Compability
 - FSx for OpenZFS: Managed ZFS file system
 - Storage Gateway: Bridge - S3 & FSx File Gateway, Volume Gateway (cache & stored), Tape Gateway
 - Transfer Family: FTP, FTPS, SFTP insterface on top of amazon S3 or Amazon EFS
 - DataSync: Schedule data sync from on-premises to AWS, or AWS to AWS
-- Snowcone / Snowball/ Snowmobile: to move large amount of data to the cloud, physically
+- Snowcone / Snowball / Snowmobile: to move large amount of data to the cloud, physically
-- Database: for specific worklaods, usually with indexing and querying
+- Database: for specific workloads, usually with indexing and querying

 ## AWS SQS
 - Standard Queue
-    - Oldes offering (over 10 yeasr old)
+    - Oldest offering (over 10 yeasr old)
     - Fully managed service, used to decouple applications

     - Attributes: